MohammadHassouneh/IntelligentEmploymentSystem/README.md

 ### 🧑‍💼 For Applicants:
 - User registration and login
 - Profile management
-- Resume upload and update
+- Resume create and update
 - View available job postings

 ### 🏢 For Companies: